 When you’ve been on the pill for years and years, your body understandably needs time to adjust to a new normal.
 So if you don’t get your period back immediately after quitting hormonal birth control, try not to worry.
 But if pregnancy isn’t your goal, make sure you’re still taking steps to prevent it.

 If your period doesn’t come back after three months, it’s important to let your doctor know.
 They can run a few tests to see if you have any underlying medical conditions that birth control may have been masking.
 “Chronic stress, thyroid disorders, profound and chronic Vitamin D deficiency, PCOS, rapid weight loss, length of time of pill use, menstrual history prior to starting the pill and female athlete triad are just a few things that need to be considered when secondary amenorrhea occurs after stopping oral contraceptive use,” McClellan says.
 If an underlying health issue is discovered, your doctor can walk you through steps for treating it, which could be as minor as taking a supplement or working on a higher daily caloric intake.

 If everything comes back negative, though, McClellan recommends taking an integrative approach to getting your period back.
-While everyone is different, trying a combination of lifestyle adjustments can do the trick.
-“This involves strong gut health, adequate sleep, acupuncture, some form of mindfulness, and—particularly important—regular and high-quality social interactions.”
+While everyone is different, trying a combination of lifestyle adjustments can do the trick: “This involves strong gut health, adequate sleep, acupuncture, some form of mindfulness, and—particularly important—regular and high-quality social interactions.”

-She explains that these interventions in combination reduce the inflammatory and metabolic burdens that our minds and bodies experience from the demands of our daily lives.
+According to McClellan, these interventions in combination reduce the inflammatory and metabolic burdens that our minds and bodies experience from the demands of our daily lives.
 “The result is balanced communication throughout our entire brain and body, including the pathways that can lead to ovulation and regular periods.”

-If you’re struggling to get your period back after birth control, be careful not to put too much blame or pressure on yourself—but do watch out for some lifestyle factors that can make ovulation and menstruation more difficult for the body to achieve.
-“Chronic stress, inadequate caloric intake, excessive exercise, and social isolation are just a few,” McClellan says.
+If you’re struggling to get your period back, it’s important to remember that you are not alone, but do watch out for some lifestyle factors that can make ovulation and menstruation more difficult for the body to achieve: “Chronic stress, inadequate caloric intake, excessive exercise, and social isolation are just a few,” McClellan says.
 And with a little help from your doctor, you can come up with a plan to get the ovulation process started again sooner rather than later.